Visit The Famous City Ronda in Spain

 The canyon El Tajo

-What really leaves you breathless though, is El Tajo, a huge gorge or canyon formed by the river Guadalquin which separates the Old Town from the New Town.
+What leaves you breathless, though, is El Tajo, a colossal gorge or canyon formed by the river Guadalquivir, which separates the Old Town from the New Town.

-Both parts are connected by the New Bridge which you have to cross to get from one part to another.
+Both parts are connected by the New Bridge, which you must cross to move from one part to another.

-The best view of the bridge and tajo is from Casa de Don Bosco, a wonderful 20th century mansion located in the Old Town.
+The best view of the bridge and Tajo is from Casa de Don Bosco, a fabulous 20th-century mansion in the Old Town.

-Famous for its tiled patio, carpets, fireplace and collection of period furniture, the true secret is the garden with a fountain where stone frogs spout water and where you can hang over a wrought iron banister and get the full panorama of canyon and bridge.
+Famous for its tiled patio, carpets, fireplace, and collection of period furniture, the true secret is the garden with a fountain where stone frogs spout water.
+You can also hang over a wrought-iron bannister and get a panorama of the canyon and bridge.

-Before reaching Casa Bosco though, you´ll have passed through the leafy Plaza de Duquesa de Parcent which was the centre of social activities and bullfights before Spain´s oldest bullring was built in 1785.
+Before reaching Casa, you’ll have to pass through the leafy Plaza de Duquesa de Parcent, the centre of social activities and bullfights.

 Church Santa Maria Mayor

-The park is bordered on one side by the church Santa Maria Mayor.
+The park is bordered on one side by the Santa Maria It’s church.

 It’s a curiosity because the bell tower is shaped like the minaret it once was.

-The side of the church has outside balconies to accommodate nobles and the royal family when they wanted to watch the bullfights and fiestas.
+The side of the church had outside balconies, which accommodated nobles and the royal family when they wanted to watch the bullfights and fiestas.

-It is exhibiting wine making and storing paraphernalia as well as a collection of traditional clothes.
+It exhibits wine-making, paraphernalia storage, and a collection of traditional clothes.

-Then, walk over the New bridge, take a peek at the remains of a much older Moorish bridge and end up at the bullring.
+Then, walk over the New bridge, peek at the remains of a much older Moorish bridge, and end up at the bullring.

-Ronda and the history of Spanish bullfight are inseparable.
+Ronda and the history of Spanish bullfights are inseparable.

-It was Pedro Romero who invented bull fighting on foot and did so for the first time in 1785, wearing “trajes de luz” adapted from paintings by Goya.
+Pedro Romero invented bullfighting on foot, and he did so for the first time in 1785, wearing “trajes de luz” adapted from Goya’s paintings.

 Each year in August / September, Ronda lives the “Feria Goyesca” to commemorate the event.

-It´s a social event of the highest order, with celebrities from all over the world flogging to Ronda, often by private helicopter, to watch their favourite matador and to dress up in Goyesca clothes themselves.
+It’s a social event of the highest order, with celebrities worldwide flogging to Ronda, often by private helicopter, to watch their favourite matador and dress up in Goyesca clothes themselves.

 The video with Madonna, Take a Bow, was made here.

-The plaza de toros was put to a less bloody use when Madonna shot her video “Take a Bow” there.
+The Plaza de Toros was used less bloodily when Madonna shot her “Take a Bow” video there.

-The famous and sensitive German 19th century poet Rainer Maria Rilke used the Hotel Reina Victoria to live and write for extended periods of time.
+The famous and sensitive German 19th-century poet Rainer Maria Rilke used the Hotel Reina Victoria to live and write for extended periods.

-Today it´s a 5 star hotel and spa but Rilke´s room is preserved as a mini museum.
+It´s a 5-star hotel and spa today, but Rilke´s room is preserved as a mini museum.